shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 “That’s ‘yes, sir’ to you.”

 "Y… yes… sir."
-Ersatzica put on a brave face, and stood up straight.
+Ersatzica put on a brave face and stood up straight.

 "That's more like it.
 Now go run 5 laps!
 And make them quick!"
 Uncle Callustar yelled. *AWOOO!* "Go!"